willemjanvdun/OCA_notes/notes.md

 ```

 ## Assignment
+These operators are used to assign values to a variable.
+The left side operand of the assignment operator is a variable and the right side operand of the assignment operator is a value.
+The value on the right side must be of the same data-type of the operand on the left side otherwise the compiler will raise an error.
+This means that the assignment operators have right to left associativity, i.e value given on the right-hand side of the operator is assigned to the variable on the left and therefore right-hand side value must be declared before using it or should be a constant.
 ```
 boolean b1 = false; boolean b2  = false; if (b2 = b1 != b2){ //true
 int expr1 = 3 + 5 * 9 - 7;  //41